nlepage/templural/README.md

 5. `many`
 6. `zero`

-This default priority is filtered to include only categories of the locale, for example in english:
+This default priority is filtered to include only categories of the selected locale, for example in English:

 1. `other`
 2. `one`